 - HR6 Data Protection Policy

 - HR33 Records Management Policy

 - HS5 Health and Safety Policy

 - SW5 Safeguarding and Child Protection Policy

 - SW11 Educational Visits Policy

 - SW12 Attendance Policy

+- SW13 Intimate Care Policy

-1. Policy Statement
+1 Policy Statement

 - 1.1 The Priory Federation of Academies Trust (The Trust) provides learning environments that are supportive and welcoming to students with medical conditions.
 The Trust aims to provide all students with medical conditions the same opportunities as other students.
 This will be achieved by ensuring that, all staff understand their duty of care, both to students and young people with long-term conditions and to students and young people in the event of an emergency, and that staff feel confident with the emergency procedures. - 1.2 The Trust understands that certain medical conditions are serious and can be potentially life threatening, particularly if ill managed or misunderstood it also acknowledges the importance of medication being taken as prescribed.
-Staff will be briefed and will receive additional training (where appropriate) about meeting the needs of any student they may be working with who have additional medical needs. - 1.3 This policy outlines the manner in which medical conditions will be managed in accordance with the DfE guidance Supporting pupils at school with medical conditions (December 2015). - 1.4 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well the Early Years setting at the Priory Witham Academy, Priory Training, Lincolnshire Teaching School Alliance and Lincolnshire Teaching School Alliance SCITT. - 1.5 This policy does not form part of any member of staff's contract of employment and it may be amended at any time. - 1.6 The Trust is committed to leading a mentally healthy organisation, which includes a commitment to and promotion of emotional wellbeing and mental health.
-Therefore, all Trust policies and procedures ensure this commitment is incorporated in order to support all staff and students.
-Members of staff are encouraged to speak to their line managers, and students are encouraged to speak to any member of staff, if they feel any part of this policy would affect their emotional wellbeing and mental health.
-Any such comments should be passed to the Trust's HR department (via FederationHR@prioryacademies.co.uk) for appropriate consideration at the next available point in the policy review cycle.
+Staff will be briefed and will receive additional training (where appropriate) about meeting the needs of any student they may be working with who have additional medical needs. - 1.3 This policy outlines the manner in which medical conditions will be managed in accordance with the DfE guidance Supporting pupils at school with medical conditions (December 2015). - 1.4 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well as the Early Years setting at the Priory Witham Academy, Priory Apprenticeships and Lincolnshire SCITT. - 1.5 This policy does not form part of any member of staff's contract of employment and it may be amended at any time.